Syria -Turkey tension: Conflicting arguments on Phantom

-"The dark horse is the newly acquired Russian Buk-M2E system, but Israeli reporting suggests that they are deployed near the border with Lebanon, far outside the area of interest."'Depth of coverage'
+"The dark horse is the newly acquired Russian Buk-M2E system, but Israeli reporting suggests that they are deployed near the border with Lebanon, far outside the area of interest."

 So what does this episode tell us about the capabilities of Syria's air defence network overall?